 How to Advertise a Position

-Human Resource Services has partnered with Graystone Group Advertising to simplify this process.
+Human Resources has partnered with Graystone Group Advertising to simplify this process.
 Graystone Group Advertising will work with you to design an ad and manage space to ensure the maximum value of your recruitment budget.
 When you request a print quote, it’s returned in an approved design template so you see the ad exactly as it will appear.
 Deadlines and cost are included with all quotes.

 Checklist for submission of position advertisements